chubbymaggie/fossa-docs/src/md/support/troubleshooting.md

 4. How can I generate reports in Fossa?

   Navigate to **Project Summary > Generate Report**.
 You can download reports in various formats (Markdown, HTML, PDF) and generate a publically accessible link.

+5. Why isn't FOSSA loading in my browser?

+  We recommend using FOSSA with the latest version of [Google Chrome](https://www.google.com/chrome/), however FOSSA works with Internet Explorer (> IE9), Microsoft Edge, Firefox, and any other modern browser.